dappforce/subsocial-docs/docs/basics/lightpaper/architecture/monetization/SellOrRentYourContent.md

 ---

 Blockchain technology enables true ownership: you own your content, so you should be able to sell or re-sell content.
-This dynamic isn’t really possible with Web2: your content may include your name but it is typically not cryptographically signed nor stored on a public ledger.
+This dynamic isn’t really possible with Web2, as your content may include your name but it is typically not cryptographically signed nor stored on a public ledger.
 Ownership in Web2 is less clear and requires legal contracts for enforcement.